top of page

 How can you shine the light

-Combine that with the fallout of two years of incredible upheaval, turbulence and collective trauma and it can be a recipe for suffering.
+Combine that with the fallout of the last couple of years of incredible upheaval, turbulence and financial pressures and it can be a recipe for suffering.

 How is it feeling for you?